-73: Fakes, Forgeries and Tax Evasion
+73: Fakes, forgeries and Tax Evasion

-When there are official taxes to pay, people will find a way to avoid paying them - often illegally.
+When there are oficial taxes to pay, people will find a way to avoid paying them - often illegally.

 Some years ago I wrote a survey of the fake packs known to me at that time for The Playing Card (Vol. 40, 2012).
-This is an update of the material presented there and expanded into a consideration of other ways of avoiding the duty on cards.
+This page is an update of the material presented there and expanded into a consideration of other ways of avoiding the duty on cards.
 As usual, I will concentrate on standard English packs, though I have no doubt there are examples of all kinds of design that could be considered from many different countries.
 (See also page 40 for a brief discussion of design copies and fakes.)

 We have to distinguish between mere copies of a design, even very close ones, and fakes.
 The former have some kind of distinguishing mark, such as a different ace of spades or redrawn courts, but the latter were meant to be the original and therefore to cheat someone, mostly the tax collectors.
 Oddly enough, in my experience the close copies of court designs are much more convincing than the fraudulent attempts to deceive.
 There are some modern Chinese examples, where it's difficult to know whether they are legitimate products or an attempt to cash in on a well-known brand name.
 In addition, I should mention the matter of reproductions, some of which, sadly, are presented as the genuine article.
 In this case the target is the collector, not the taxman.